jkenton/jkenton-pages/about.md

 permalink: /about/
 ---

-jeffkenton.com is an evolution of a number of nore anonymizing blog sites.
+jeffkenton.com is an evolution of a number of more anonymizing blog sites.
 A Technician in the Studio, the Administrator's Apprentice, and a couple others before those are in that category.

 There is no need anymore to try to hide myself behind any euphemisms or *Noms de Plume* or whatever.